khulnasoft-lab/design.khulnasoft.com/contents/accessibility/wcag.md

         Partially supports
       </td>
       <td>
         <p>The product includes the purpose of most links.
-A few instances are known where the link purpose is not clear: <a
+However, a few instances are known where the link purpose is not clear: <a
           href="https://gitlab.com/groups/gitlab-org/-/epics/620"
           target="_blank"
         >https://gitlab.com/groups/gitlab-org/-/epics/620</a></p>